lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 each key pair independently of all other key pairs in the SLH-DSA hypertree.

-A SLH-DSA tree MUST NOT be used for more than 2^64 signing operations.
+An SLH-DSA tree MUST NOT be used for more than 2^64 signing operations.

 The generation of private keys relies on random numbers.
 The use of